PJYGit/Kotlin4Android/README.md

 The source codes of different parts can be seen at directory /FirstLineOfCode/*.
 I deleted some procedural codes cause it's too simple which means some codes shown in the note-files can't be seen in the projects.
 The codes remained in the above directory are the ones which are worthwhile to show.

 All the notes can be seen at directory /Notes/*.md.
+The notes are too sample for now since I'm a beginner for Android.
+With the time flying by, it will go deeper.

 # Learning process